Mistress Toothsmooth

 Well, probably.

 On the other hand, Delage experiences subjective telepathy (what do I mean, subjective?
-That they're telepathic in his dream, but when he wakes there's no proof that it really was telepathy--which can happen!
+That they're telepathic in his dream, but when he wakes there's no proof that he really was reading someone else's mind--which can happen!
 I told you I'm a primitive.)
 This might be a self-flagging dream, a dream announcing it's a certain type.
 Say, dream characters discuss lucidity so that you go lucid; dream symbols are explained in the dream; a mechanic tells you "this dream's literal, your bad brakes don't symbolize an inability to say no--check your brakes!"; telepathy is discussed, and the next day your dream turns out to parallel a friend's.
 Self-flagging.

 All unlikely, but you can't assess possibilities if you can't imagine them.
 And European intellectuals must act on psychoanalytic not shamanic premises, or get shunned as superstitious.
 Jung's pretty conservative and still got tarred.